 14. Don’t ignore local markets.
 Whether you’re visiting a big metropolis or a small pueblo tucked away in the countryside, local markets are particularly interesting in Spain.
 They not only offer fresh fruits and vegetables, but also some of the most exquisite seafood, hams, and traditional specialties, as well as a chance to soak up the local atmosphere.
 Furthermore, some of them have been transformed into genuine culinary temples, impressing visitors with their eye-catching architecture and tremendous dining opportunities.

 16. Don’t drink your hot chocolate.
 Spanish hot chocolate is usually very thick and creamy, more like a pudding than a proper drink.
-Do as locals do and serve it with delicious crispy churros.
+Do as locals do and dip your churros in it.

 18. Don’t overlook the mountains.
 Spain may be the land of sunny costas and charming Mediterranean way of life, but it’s also the second most mountainous country in Europe, with extraordinary hiking, skiing, and other adventure opportunities.
 Mallorca’s Serra de Tramuntana, the Pyrenees, and the Sierra Nevada in Andalusia are all wonderful destinations whether you’re looking for recreation, thrilling outdoors, culture, history, or authentic cuisine.